spieswl/spieswl.github.io/resume.md

 html_image:         "assets/images/html_icon.png"
 ---

-If you have professional inquiries, grab a copy of one of these resume formats and remember to follow up at **resume@spieswl.com**.
+If you have professional inquiries, grab a copy of one of these resume formats and reach out at **resume[at]spieswl.com**.

 ##### PDF Format